2012 Moldova security zone incident: Investigation

 Moldova and Russia launched a probe into the incident.

 A special task force led by Russian military prosecutors was formed following an emergency meeting of the Joint Control Commission.

 In April 2015, in the case of Pisari v. the Republic of Moldova and Russia, the European Court of Human Rights held, unanimously, that there had been the violations of the Article 2 of European Convention on Human Rights by the Russian Federation as concerned both the killing of the Pisaris' son and the ensuing investigation.
 The Court held that the Russian Federation should be held responsible for consequences arising from a Russian soldier's actions even though they had not occurred in Russia.
 The Court further found that the Russian soldier's decision to shoot at the passing vehicle had not been justified and identified procedural problems with the Russian investigation into the case.
-The association that helped the relatives of the dead to appeal for justice, announced that Russia must pay the relatives 40,580 euros in the next 3 months; however, the obligation wasn't fulfilled.
+The association that helped the relatives of the dead to appeal for justice, announced that Russia must pay the relatives 40,580 euros in the next 3 months; however, the obligation was not fulfilled.